eu-cdse/documentation/APIs/openEO/federation/openeo_federation.md

 openEO algorithm plaza dashboards.
 External providers will allow a limited amount of credits, just like the public service.
 Usage of those external providers will not lead to a reduction in credits of the public service.

+## Getting help

+We encourage users to use the CDSE forum to ask questions about the federation.
+The CDSE support team is not required to help with issues related to non-CDSE openEO services, so the forum is a place where service providers and users can meet.
+When using free credits offered by the service provider, the support is not considered to be included.
+The CDSE openEO endpoint does include support under the normal conditions.

+## Long term continuity

+Members in the federation may not have the same long term guarantees as the CDSE service.
+Members may discontinue their service, or may be removed from the federation if they become non-compliant with agreements or SLA's.
+If this is of importance for your project or organization, we recommend to contact the service provider(s) directly to discuss their long term commitment.

 ## Federation members

+We list the members of the federation here.
+Collections in the federated endpoint are offered by one or more of these members.

 ### Terrascope

+The [Terrascope](https://terrascope.be) platform is a Belgian initiative that offers access to Copernicus products, the full archive of the PROBA-V mission, and a range of other interesting datasets.
+It also provides its own processing capacity close to the datasets, and is an early implementor of the openEO open standard.

+Terrascope is operated by [VITO Remote Sensing](https://remotesensing.vito.be/), an independent research and technology leader.
+It's lifetime is currently guaranteed until 2028.

+Credit usage on Terrascope is similar to the CDSE openEO service, as it is based on consumed cpu and memory hours.
+This does mean that their may be differences in actual costs for similar jobs, as the performance characteristics of the underlying datacenters differ.